Preliminary Energy Considerations in a Relativistic Engine: Introduction

 \section{Introduction}

-Among the major achievements of Sir Isaac Newton is the formulation of Newton's third law stating that any action is countered by a reaction of equal magnitude but opposite direction \cite{Newton,Goldstein}.
-The total force in a system not affected by external forces is thus zero.
-This law has numerous experimental verifications and seems to be one of the corner stones of physics.
-However, by the middle of the nineteenth century Maxwell has formulated the laws of electromagnetism in his famous four partial differential equations \cite{Maxwell,Jackson,Feynman} which were formulated in their current form by Oliver Heaviside \cite{Heaviside}.
-One of the consequences of these equations is that an electromagnetic signal cannot travel at speeds exceeding that of light.
-This was later used by Albert Einstein \cite{Einstein,Jackson,Feynman} (among other things) to formulate his special theory of relativity which postulates that the speed of light is the maximal allowed velocity in nature.
-According to the principles of relativity no signal (even if not electromagnetic) can propagate at superluminal velocities.
-Hence an action and its reaction cannot be generated at the same time because the knowledge about the action has to reach the affected object and the affected object still needs additional time to react on the source.
-Thus the total force cannot be null at a given time.
-In consequence, by not holding rigorously the simultaneity of action and reaction Newton's third law cannot hold in exact form but only as an approximation.
-Moreover, the total force within a system that is not acted upon by an external force would not be rigorously null since the action and reactions are not able to balance each other and the total force on a system which is not affected by an external force in not null in an exact sense.
+Special relativity is a theory of the structure of space-time.
+It was introduced in Einstein's famous 1905 paper: "On the Electrodynamics of Moving Bodies" \cite{Einstein}.
+This theory was a consequence of empiric observations and the laws of electromagnetism which were formulated in the middle of the nineteenth century by Maxwell in his famous four partial differential equations \cite{Maxwell,Jackson,Feynman} which owe their current form to Oliver Heaviside \cite{Heaviside}.
+One of the consequences of these equations is that an electromagnetic signal travels at the speed of light $c$, which led people to believe that light is an electromagnetic wave.
+This was later used by Albert Einstein \cite{Einstein,Jackson,Feynman} to formulate his special theory of relativity which postulates that the speed of light in vacuum $c$ is the maximal allowed velocity in nature.
+According to the theory of relativity no object, message, signal (even if not electromagnetic) or field can travel faster than the speed of light in vacuum.
+Hence retardation, if someone at a distance $R$ from me changes something I may not know about it for at least a retardation time of $\frac{R}{c}$.
+This means that action and its reaction cannot be generated at the same time because of the signal finite propagation speed.

-Most locomotive systems of today are based on open systems.
-A rocket sheds exhaust gas to propel itself, a speeding bullet generates recoil.
-A car pushes the road with the same force that is used to accelerate it, the same is true regarding the interaction of a plane with air and of a ship with water.
-However, the above relativistic considerations suggest's a new type of motor which is not based on a open system but rather on a closed one.

-In this paper we discuss the force between two current carrying coils.
-Two mathematical treatments will be given, in one we consider an instantaneous action at a distance, here Newton's third law hold and the total electromagnetic force will be shown to be equal to zero.
-Then we consider the dynamic, electro-magnetic condition where the reaction to an action cannot occur before having the action-generated information reach the affected object, thus bringing about a non-zero resultant.